ishouvik/tickets-tracking/README.md

 | John Doe | johndoe@example.com | password | `user` |

 ### Mail Delivery
 Mail delivery is disabled for development environment.
-You can change this behavior by setting the config flag for `config.action_mailer.perform_deliveries` to `true`
+You can change this behavior by setting the config flag for `config.action_mailer.perform_deliveries` to `true` on `config/environments/development.rb`

 ## Questions/Ideas?